 Our aim is to understand how the tumour microenvironment evolves in response to treatment to drive disease relapse and resistance, primarily in breast cancer.
 We are assembling imaging datasets of unprecedented depth and size in both observational studies and clinical trials.
 This will enable us to unmask spatial phenotypic traits that emerge during disease progression and treatment, and to identify those that drive prognosis and therapeutic response.
 The successful candidate will lead the analysis of a large breast cancer study encompassing thousands of samples to understand tumour microenvironment organisation and evolution throughout treatment, its implications for clinical outcome as well as its relationship to cancer genetics.
 A key aim will be to develop the data into an accessible resource that can be visualised and readily interrogated by biologists.

-The role offers extensive training in tissue pathology, statistical methods for linking clinical information, analysis of high dimensional imaging data, as well as the unique opportunity to tackle these novel data and help set analytic standards.
+The role offers extensive training in tissue pathology, statistical methods for linking clinical data, analysis of imaging mass cytometry data, as well as the unique opportunity to tackle these novel data and help set analytic standards.
 Single cell spatial proteomics is a fast-developing field, and there will be ample opportunity to develop new independent research arcs that complement ongoing studies, including developing software for novel workflows and integration with complementary modalities.
 The institute is equipped with dedicated infrastructure for distributed computation (of which our existing workflows already take full advantage) allowing for rapid, scalable analysis of burgeoning multiplexed tissue imaging data.

 The laboratory of Dr Ali (https://www.cruk.cam.ac.uk/research-groups/Ali-group) is part of the Grand Challenge and is core funded by Cancer Research UK (http://www.cancerresearchuk.org/).